openstack-infra/nodepool/doc/source/configuration.rst

 Both `boot-timeout` and `launch-timeout` keys are optional.
 The `boot-timeout` key defaults to 60 seconds and `launch-timeout` key will default to 3600 seconds.

+The `availability-zones` key is optional.
+Without it nodepool will rely on nova to schedule an availability zone.
+If it is provided the value should be a list of availability zone names.
+Nodepool will select one at random and provide that to nova.
+This should give a good distribution of availability zones being used.
+If you need more control of the distribution you can use multiple logical providers each providing a different list of availabiltiy zones.

 targets
 -------